kvakvs/beam-wisdoms/docs/source/eli5-processes.rst

 Process struct and it contains :ref:`Terms <def-term>` sent to the process.
 :ref:`Boxed data <def-box>` for larger or nested terms is located on the heap.
 A pointer to position in the queue exists, and it is advanced with BEAM opcodes which scan the mailbox.
-When scan pointer reaches the end of the mailbox, it is reset to the beginning and scanning starts over.
+When scan pointer reaches the end of the mailbox, the process is put to receive sleep.
+The pointer is reset to the beginning of the queue only if a message was matched.
 This is why selective receive on large mailbox queues is slow.

 Sending a Message
 `````````````````